akbaryuzarg/One-Day-One-Project/README.md

 # One Day One Project

-My personal project to learn fundamentals HTML, CSS, and JavaScript
+My personal project to learn fundamental HTML, CSS, and JavaScript

 ## Preview Project